hantswilliams/flask-api-template-healthcare-/README.md

 12. API limiting
     - Each end up currently has a set limit of 1 request per second
     - Can individually set limits for each endpoint
+13. Content Security Policy (CSP) - prevents XSS attacks
+    - Currently set to `default-src 'self'`
+    - Can be modified in the `util/config/loader.py` file
+14. .....and more coming soon

 ## Different Environments
 Currently has three different environments: 1.
 DEV, 2.
 PROD, 3.
 TEST.
 Each of these environments has a different configuration file (configDev.yaml, configStaging.yaml, configProd.yaml).
 The `.env` file is used to determine which environment the app is in.
 Key differences: